webmaster442/XAMLPowerToys2015/README.md

 To get the most our of XAML Power Toys, and to create complex forms like the ones pictured below ***PLEASE*** take a few minutes and watch the training vidoes.

 **Training Videos** on my blog [here](https://oceanware.wordpress.com/xaml-power-toys/)

+##Primary Scenario##

+At the writing of this, the primary scenario for Xamarin Forms is pages that don't require Platform specific features to accomplish the layout, navigation, animation, or functional implementation.

+This tool is designed to enable the developer to rapidly create cross-platform data bound, data entry forms.

+While adopting the MVVM pattern is not a requirement to create forms with the tool, it is designed to fully support creating forms with a view model as the BindingContext or DataContext.
+Using the MVVM pattern has long been a best practice for developing XAML applications, this tool's happy path is form development against view models.

+The XAML that the tool generates, is similar to clean hand-coded XAML.
+Clean XAML is easily styleable because few if any Element properties have values set.

 ## Features